0xh3xa/algorithms/README.md

 | fluid flow | material| empty | blocked | porous |
 | social interaction | population | person | empty | communicates |

-## Algorithms Analysis
+## Algorithms Design

-`Note` Good practice to use abstraction between the outside world and internal implementation, In java we will use interface
+Good practice to make an abstraction between the outside world and internal implementation, In java we will use interface

 ## Stack
 - `LIFO` (last in first out), useful in many applications
 - Operation: push, pop, size, isEmpty
 - There are two implementation of stack using `Linkedlist` and `Array`

-- Difference between LinkedList and Array implementations
+- What are the Differences between LinkedList and Array implementation?

-1. Linkedlist: Use extra space for dealing with links
++ Linkedlist: Use extra space for dealing with links
-2. Array: resize/shrink the array takes some time
++ Array: resize/shrink the array takes some time

-So if time is important and don't want to lose any input i.e. dealing with internet packet use `Linkedlist` implementation
-, But if you take care of `memory` space use `Array` implementation
+- When should I use Linkedlist or Array implementation? if time is important and don't want to lose any input i.e. dealing with internet packet use `Linkedlist` implementation, But if you take care of `memory` space use `Array` implementation

 - How duplicate/shrinking array?
-1. Resize When reach 100% full the array resize(arr.length*2)
++ Resize When reach 100% full the array resize(arr.length*2)
-2. Shrink when reach one quarter full to the half resize(arr.length/2)
++ Shrink when reach one quarter full to the half resize(arr.length/2)

 ### Application
 1. Parsing in a compiler